d-t-n/statistical-machine-learning/README.md

 ### Project 3: Clustering Analysis for Customer Segmentation - Unsupervised Learning

 ### Project 4: Housing Prices Prediction - Decision Trees and Random Forests (Kaggle)

+Probability distributions are an essential concept in machine learning that helps us model and analyze the data.
+They describe the likelihood of a random variable taking on different values, and they provide a mathematical framework for understanding the data.

+Here are some common probability distributions used in machine learning applications:

+Normal distribution: Also known as the Gaussian distribution, it is one of the most widely used probability distributions.
+It is used to model continuous variables that are symmetric and have a bell-shaped curve.
+The normal distribution has two parameters, mean (μ) and standard deviation (σ).
+For example, the height of people in a population can be modeled by a normal distribution.

+Bernoulli distribution: It is a discrete probability distribution that models the probability of a binary event (success or failure).
+It has only one parameter, p, which represents the probability of success.
+For example, the result of a coin flip can be modeled by a Bernoulli distribution.

+Binomial distribution: It is used to model the number of successes in a fixed number of trials of a Bernoulli experiment.
+It has two parameters, n (number of trials) and p (probability of success).
+For example, the number of heads in ten coin flips can be modeled by a binomial distribution.

+Poisson distribution: It is used to model the number of occurrences of an event in a fixed interval of time or space.
+It has one parameter, λ (rate parameter).
+For example, the number of phone calls received by a call center in an hour can be modeled by a Poisson distribution.

+Exponential distribution: It is used to model the time between two successive events in a Poisson process.
+It has one parameter, λ (rate parameter).
+For example, the time between two phone calls in a call center can be modeled by an exponential distribution.

+Beta distribution: It is used to model the probability distribution of a random variable that is bounded between 0 and 1.
+It has two parameters, α and β, which can be interpreted as the number of successes and failures, respectively.
+For example, the probability of a website user clicking on an advertisement can be modeled by a beta distribution.

+These probability distributions have many applications in machine learning, such as:

+In Bayesian inference, the prior and posterior distributions are often chosen from the family of probability distributions based on the problem domain.
+In regression analysis, the residual errors are often assumed to follow a normal distribution.
+In classification problems, the class probabilities can be modeled by a binomial or a multinomial distribution.
+In clustering problems, the distribution of the data points can be modeled by a mixture of normal distributions.
+In reinforcement learning, the rewards can be modeled by a Poisson or an exponential distribution.
+In conclusion, understanding and applying common probability distributions is crucial in machine learning applications to model and analyze the data accurately.